Corporate Governance

 Principle 5: Maintain the Board as a well-functioning, balanced team led by the Chair

-The newly appointed executive team has a proven track record of creating value and positive stakeholder outcomes through delivery of major hydrocarbon developments and production across Africa.
-Completing the Board the Non-Executive Directors bring significant industry and capital markets experience as well as an unwavering commitment to all aspects of Governance.
+The executive team has a proven track record of creating value and positive stakeholder outcomes through delivery of major hydrocarbon developments and production across Africa.
+The Board the Non-Executive Directors bring significant industry and capital markets experience as well as an unwavering commitment to all aspects of Governance.

-Paul McDade, CEO and Ian Cloke, COO were appointed in March and Anastasia Deulina was appointed as the CFO and an Executive Director in April.
+Paul McDade, CEO, and Ian Cloke, COO and Anastasia Deulina, CFO and an Executive Director, were appointed in 2021.

 Principle 6: Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities